lud77/hbs-render/README.md

 In this example, inside main_template.hbs you can refer to the partials "part1" and "part2" respectively using {{#> part1}} and {{#> part2}}.

-You can also provide default replacementes for a partial (should it be not provided on the command line), with the following snippet:
+You can also provide default replacementes for a partial (should it be not provided on the command line) using the following snippet:

 	{{#> part1}}